michaelifebrian/QwenAgents/README.md

 ### Configuration
 1. API Token (`apitoken.py`)
     - Update the `apimodel`, `URL`, and `API_TOKEN` variables to match the OpenAI-compatible server you are using.

+      The template was working on Nebius.ai server as the template for VL and non-VL is the same.
+If you are using other server and using non-VL, you might want to change the chat template on `utils.py`
     - If your `tools.py` script requires additional tokens, you can store them here as well.
     - Example:
         ```python